pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

 - Dinners and board game evenings with friends have turned into zoom hangouts and sessions on Tabletopia.
 - Instead of trips over the weekend, we stay in and work.
 - An occasional body pump class at the local 24 hour fitness is now substituted by an occasional Youtube fitness workout.
-- Snowbaording was cut short and swimming pools are not an option so I am trying cycling now.
+- Snowboarding was cut short and swimming pools are not an option so I am trying cycling now.
 - Insomnia caused by inconsistent bedtimes and anxiety is replaced with insomnia caused by inconsistent bedtimes and other types of anxiety.
 - Visits to friends apartments replaced with walks around our neighborhood and perhaps a balcony conversation with the friends nearby.
 - Date nights out are now date nights in (watching Westworld or playing a round of Brass Birmingham or 7 Wonders Duel).